section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 All the loop types mentioned above have the following characteristics:

 - *Counter Variable* - It is also known as the Initializer.
-It is the starting point where it executes.
+It keeps track of the number of times a loop is executed.

 - *Increment or Decrement Counter Variable*  - This refers to the number in which counter variable increases or decreases it meets the condition.